ibexa/documentation-developer/docs/guide/basket/basket.md

 ## Merging of baskets

-After the user logs in, eZ Commerce merges the products from the existing basket (filled as an anonymous user) and a basket which is already stored for the given user ID.
+After the user logs in, [[= product_name_com =]] merges the products from the existing basket (filled as an anonymous user) and a basket which is already stored for the given user ID.

 If an SKU is already present in a basket, a new line is created in the user's basket.